rambly/ZeldaClassic-zscript-docs/2.53.2/docs/index.md

 Game->GetCurDMap();
 ```

 The `Link`, `Screen` and `Game` objects are one-of-a-kind, always available, and don't need to be initialized.
 Other classes, such as `ffc`, `item`, and `npc` must be initialized as objects, however, as there can be multiple instances of each.
+See "Syntax" for more information about pointers.

 As of 2.53, it is not possible to create your own custom classes.